railsmn/project-schedule-old-obsolete/open_camp/session1.md

 #### View
 There are no views since we redirect to the ````index``` page from the cotnroller action.

+But let's add a link from `index.html` to the new delete action so we can see the delete in action:

+    <%= link_to 'Destroy', note, method: :delete, data: { confirm: 'Are you sure?' } %>

 [Link to presentation slides](http://railsmn.github.io/convention-mvc-rest.html)